 Fletcher, Kevin, “The Management Gap for Greener Businesses,” In Wankel, C. (ed.), Handbook of 21st Century Management, Sage Publishing, November, 2007.

-Kevin A. Fletcher, Ph.D., is a Visiting Assistant Professor for the School of Management.
+Kevin A. Fletcher, Ph.D., is an Assistant Professor for the School of Management.
 He previously served as a faculty member with Rensselaer’s Lally School of Management & Technology and the Environmental Management & Policy Program, and has taught classes at Skidmore College, St. Rose College, and Siena College.
 He holds a B.S. in Biology from the State University of New York at Geneseo, an M.S. in Environmental Management, and a Ph.D. in Management (Sustainable Business) from Rensselaer Polytechnic Institute.
 He is co-author of Environmental Management & Business Strategy and has been published in a wide variety of books, professional journals, and peer-review journals.
 He has prior experience as Executive Director a non-profit environmental organization, has served as Vice President for a sustainable business management consulting firm, and as Editor and Board member for a leading professional journal exploring the intersection of business strategy and environmental management.
 His professional experience outside of academia currently includes heading up two environmental consulting firms, e-par USA, Inc. and Greener Futures Consulting, LLC.